WuphonsReach/KSP-ConfigParser/README.md

 You will need to have installed the [.NET Core 2.1 (or later) SDK](https://dot.net/core).
 This is available for macOS, Linux and Windows.
 For the moment, that is the only prerequisite to be installed prior to forking/cloning the git repository.

-Take a look at [runsamples.sh](runsamples.sh) for how to run the sample projects on macOS/Linux.
+Take a look at [run-samples.sh](run-samples.sh) for how to run the sample projects on macOS/Linux.

 # Technology